HyngJoonKim/pg2l/README.md

 3. Create Extension

-   If you encounted error like 'make command not found' you need to install the make utility as figure below.  [run as root user]
+   If you encountered error like 'make command not found' you need to install the make utility as figure below. [run as root user].

    ```bash
    yum install -y make